BRAIN-Lab-AI/Few-Shot-Medical-Anomaly-Detection/README.md

-# Multi-View Few-Shot Medical Anomaly Detection with Prompt Optimization and Attention Adapters
+# MVFA-AD Enhanced: Multi-View Few-Shot Medical Anomaly Detection with Prompt Optimization and Attention Adapters

-Below is a template for another sample project.
-Please follow this template.
-# [Deep Learning Project Template] Enhanced Stable Diffusion: A Deep Learning Approach for Artistic Image Generation

 ## Introduction
-MVFA-AD Enhanced builds on the original MVFA-AD repository by incorporating intelligent text prompting and an advanced adapter design using attention mechanisms.
+MVFA-AD Enhanced builds on the original [MVFA-AD repository](https://github.com/MediaBrain-SJTU/MVFA-AD) repository by incorporating intelligent text prompting and an advanced adapter design using attention mechanisms.
 The improved architecture boosts few-shot anomaly detection performance across diverse medical image modalities such as brain MRI, liver CT, and retinal OCT.

 Our enhancements center on: